 I loved the contrast- it felt both large and small, intimate and adventurous, welcoming, and distant.
-I loved the strong winds, the stray animals, the incredible views of the sea.
+I loved the strong winds, the stray animals, and the incredible views of the sea.

 Your favourite experiences?

 Even during the off-season, I found many things to do.
 My favorite experience was booking a photoshoot with Greek photographer, Panos.
 He took me to the best locations on the island and in the end, I had over 100 amazing shots.
 I also highly enjoyed horseback riding.
 It was just me and the instructors, and I got to learn more about their business and Greek history while riding off into the sunset.
-Finally, I got a fish “pedicure” at a salon that was interesting to say the least – definitely a must-try!
+Finally, I got a fish “pedicure” at a salon that was interesting, to say the least – definitely a must-try.